Large Scale Diffusion Distillation via Score-Regularized Continuous-Time Consistency: Related Work

 \paragraph{Video Diffusion Distillation} Existing practices distill video diffusion models with CMs, score distillation or GANs.
 T2V-Turbo~\citep{li2024t2v,li2024t2v-v2} employs CMs but relies on additional reward models to enhance quality.
 By contrast, we conduct pure distillation while still delivering remarkable video quality.
 APT~\citep{lin2025diffusion} applies an adversarial GAN loss for one-step video generation.
 Another line of work distills a bidirectional teacher into an autoregressive student to enable real-time streaming video generation.
 Within this direction, CausVid~\citep{yin2025slow} leverages DMD loss with diffusion forcing, while Self-Forcing~\citep{huang2025selfforcing} and APT2~\citep{lin2025autoregressive} introduce student forcing to address the exposure bias inherent in diffusion forcing.

 \paragraph{JVPs in Generative Modeling} Jacobian–vector products (JVPs) are a fundamental computational primitive in generative modeling, as they enable efficient handling of high-dimensional Jacobian information without explicitly materializing the full matrix.
-They are widely employed in normalizing flows~\citep{chen2019residual} and diffusion models~\citep{song2021maximum,lu2022maximum,zheng2023improved,zheng2023dpm}, for example to estimate matrix traces via Hutchinson’s trick or to derive exact coefficients for the optimal sampler.
+They are widely employed in normalizing flows and diffusion models (excluding discrete variants such as masked diffusion~\citep{sahoo2024simple,shi2024simplified,zhengmasked}), for example to estimate matrix traces via Hutchinson’s trick~\citep{chen2019residual,song2021maximum,lu2022maximum} or to derive exact coefficients for the optimal sampler~\citep{zheng2023dpm}.
 To the best of our knowledge, this work is the first to integrate JVP signals into large-scale generative model training, with modern FlashAttention architectures, diverse parallelism strategies, 10B+ parameter networks, and high-dimensional video data.